SUBSTANCE ABUSE TREATMENT

 - helping an addict seek assistance for his or her own problem

-- addressing a loved one’s drug or alcohol addiction
+- addressing a loved one’s drug or alcohol reliance

-- building family through the addiction therapy process
+- building family through the reliance therapy process

 - supporting yourself and your loved one through the recovery process